osmphp-archived/osmdocs-docs/using-git/01-git-concepts.md

 Git is mostly used to store software's source code as it especially shines in handling text files.
 It is also often used to store documentation files.

-In this guide, we will use Git to store all versions of the book files and to organize team workflow.
+In this guide, I will use Git to store all versions of the book files and to organize team workflow.

 {{ toc }}

 ## Command Line And Visual Tools

-To run Git operations, we will use command line.
+To run Git operations, I will use command line.
 You may also use a visual alternative:

 * [GitHub Desktop](https://desktop.github.com/)
 * [Sourcetree](https://www.sourcetreeapp.com/)
 * [PhpStorm](https://www.jetbrains.com/help/phpstorm/using-git-integration.html) or other [JetBrains](https://www.jetbrains.com/products.html) product

-We do recommend trying out one of the visual tools, especially for analyzing version history and comparing versions.
+I do recommend trying out one of the visual tools, especially for analyzing version history and comparing versions.

 ## Learning Resources